asvyazhin/CSS-guideline/README.md

 10. Parameter '!important' should be avoided.
 This is permissible only as a last resort as a temporary solution of urgent problems.
 The property that includes '!important' should always be accompanied explaining the reason for the commentcomment.
 11. Use only single quotes in the declaration of properties.
 12. Do not put quotes inside a url tag.
-14. Always use lowercase.
-Exception: name of the font family.
+14. Always use lowercase for properties (exception: font-family).

 ```css
 .product__note {